 What’s tiny, powerful, and your new best friend?
 Flax seed!
 This trendy superfood is packed with countless benefits that can help your weight loss journey.
 Here’s what you need to know about this miracle food.

 What Are Flax Seeds?

 In stores, you can find two different varieties of flax – brown and golden.
-They’re also available as whole seeds, meal (grounded), liquid oil, and pills.
+While the golden one has slightly more protein, the brown type is richer in omega-3 fats.
+Flax seeds are also available as whole seeds, meal (ground), liquid oil, and pills.

-Flax seeds are rich in fiber, a nutrient that keeps you full for a long time.
-This prevents overeating, so it’s useful for weight management.
-You’ll be less likely to binge on unhealthy foods!
+Flax seeds are rich in fiber, a nutrient that keeps you full for a long time and makes your bowel movement regular.
+As it prevents overeating, it’s useful for weight management.
+You’ll be less likely to binge on unhealthy foods.
 Fiber can also lower your risk of heart attack and stroke by reducing total and LDL (“bad”) cholesterol levels.1

 Flaxseed is one of the best sources of alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.2 This healthy fat has the ability to suppress appetite while increasing satiety.
 The result?
 Less energy intake and therefore, weight loss.
 ALA also has the power to slow down the digestion and absorption of “bad” fats in the blood.3

 Antioxidants called lignans are abundant in flaxseed.
 They don’t have a direct link to weight loss, but they enhance cell function as your body burns fat.
 Lignans also offer nutritional support and protection against free radicals as your body changes.4

 Flax can be used as a less energy-dense alternative to refined grains.
 It’s low in starch and sugar, so it won’t pack on the calories.5 In fact, most of the carbohydrate in flax seed is fiber.

 5. They Are A Source Of Plant Protein